j-t-stefanic/bigquery-test-data/README.md

 Step 1 is to create a new project in the Google Console.

 The code generates randomized transactions that simulate several months of grocery store purchases.

+## Steps followed in this project

+- Create a new project in the Google Console.
+- Create the Dataset and Table where you want to load the test data.
+- - For this project, I created Dataset named Test_Data_Faker and a Table named Grocery1.
+- Use Python code to generate the test transactions.
+Element names and transaction count is configurable.
+- - For more information on Faker check out: https://pypi.org/project/Faker/
+- After the Python code completes the test data is uploaded to BigQuery and can be accessed via the Google Cloud Console.